NREL/t24compliance-web/README.md

 # Known Limitations

 * Current timeout of 1 hour for simulations
+* One must manually stop and restart the Sidekiq process (held by supervisor) on deploy. `ip_address:8080`
-* Deployment is assume to be on a single node.
-The application should work with separate worker nodes, but the Chef recipes will need to be modified
+* Deployment is assumed to be on a single server.
+The application should work with separate worker nodes, but the Chef recipes will need to be modified.
 * Simulation results are stored in /data/simulations/#{environment}/{sim_id}.
 These results will eventually fill up the machine since most results are being persisted.

 # Development Setup